kobreu/mpos.blocks.ios.signatureview/README.md

 The OpenGL graphics for displaying the signature in real time are handled by the Cocos2d framework. (http://www.cocos2d-iphone.org)

 The signature drawing heavily depends on Krzysztof Zablockis smooth drawing library for Cocos2d and his CCNode+SFGestureRecognizer category.
 Credits for the drawing go to him.
 Check out his blog at http://merowing.info and the github project of the smooth drawing library at https://github.com/krzysztofzablocki/smooth-drawing

+Also, thanks to Alexander Mack for his contributions concerning the line drawer events.